dipnet-vn/smartcontract/README.md

 ## Overview

-The DipNetMarket smart contract, developed by EZCON Inc, facilitates the management of NFT transactions and collections.
+The DipNetMarket smart contract, facilitates the management of NFT transactions and collections.
 This marketplace allows users to create collections, list NFTs for sale, and manage transactions securely.

 ## Key Features